HarvestersCrew/CorpusHarvester/doc/cli.md

 ## Files
 - `files`
-    - `list` : list all files in DB, following some criteria
-        - `--page NBR` : page to use, starts at 0 (**required**)
-        - `--number NBR` : number of results per page (default: 100)
-        - `--api API` : files only from this API
-        - `--type TYPE` : type of files to find
-        - `--order ORDER` : display in the specified order (API asc/desc or size asc/desc), values to pass to be defined
     - `--id ID` : displays informations about the file with the given ID
-    - `build` : used to build a complex query
+    - `list` : used to build a complex query
         - `--page NBR` : needs to be at the front of the query, start at 0 (**required**)
         - `--number NBR` : needs to be after the page, number of results per page (default: 100)
         - `--order ORDER` : specifies the return order (API asc/desc or size asc/desc)